hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 ### Deploying contract to Goerli

-To deploy the contract to the Goerli testnet:
+Deploying the contract to Goerli is only necessary when updates are made to the contract.
+To deploy the contract to the Goerli testnet and update references to the address:

 1. Edit `.goerli-config.js` with your Ethereum deployer address private key and Infura key